Deep Identity-aware Transfer of Facial Attributes: Related work

-Another representative approach to train generative CNN is the GAN framework, where a discriminator and a generator are alternatively trained as an adversarial game~\cite{goodfellow2014generative}.
+Another representative approach is generative adversarial network (GAN), where a discriminator and a generator are alternatingly trained as an adversarial game~\cite{goodfellow2014generative}.
 The generator aims to generate images to match the data distribution, while the discriminator attempts to distinguish between the generated images and the training data.
 Laplacian Pyramid of GANs is further suggested to generate high quality image in a coarse-to-fine manner~\cite{denton2015deep}.
-Radford et al.~\cite{radford2015unsupervised} extended GAN with the fully deep convolutional networks (i.e., DCGAN) and applied it to learn a hierarchical representations from object parts.
+Radford \etal~\cite{radford2015unsupervised} extend GAN with the fully deep convolutional networks (\ie, DCGAN) for image generation.
 To learn disentangled representations, information-theoretic extension of GAN is proposed by maximizing the mutual information between a subset of noise variables and the generated results~\cite{chen2016infogan}.
-GAN-based loss has also been adopted in several image generation tasks, such as text-to-image synthesis~\cite{reed2016generative}.
-Compared with the above models, we combine both perceptual loss and GAN-based loss for identity-aware attribute transfer.
-We also introduce an enhancement network for improving visual quality of images obtained by GAN-based image generation.
-Furthermore, we propose to define adaptive perceptual identity loss on the discriminator to improve the efficiency of training GAN.
+In~\cite{arjovsky2017wasserstein,gulrajani2017improved}, WGAN and WGAN-GP minimize the Wasserstein-1 distance between the generated distribution and the real distribution to improve the stability of learning generator.
+In this work, we adopt the WGAN framework to learn our DIAT model, and further suggest adaptive perceptual loss for identity-aware transfer and perceptual regularization to suppress visual artifacts.